Uvacoder/random-color-changer/README.md

-Click and watch the screen change to random colors, It has no real purpose, other than teaching me React, but it's pretty trippy.
+Click and watch the screen change to random colors.
+I learned some React and it's pretty trippy.

 https://random-color-generator-carriepresley.netlify.app/